riffraph/multi-diagram-viewer/README.md

 ## Usage

-### Adding Diagrams
+### Panel Management
-- Use the dropdown menu to select diagrams from the available list
+- **Quadrant Buttons**: Use the static buttons (top-left, top-right, bottom-left, bottom-right) to add diagrams to specific quadrants
-- Click "Add" to add them to the viewing panels
-- You can add up to 4 diagrams simultaneously
+- **Cross-Resizable Dividers**: Drag the intersection point to resize both horizontal and vertical panels simultaneously
+- **Horizontal Expansion**: Single panels in a row automatically expand to fill available width
+- **Remove Panels**: Use the "Remove" button on each panel header

 ### Navigation Controls
 - **Mouse Wheel**: Zoom in/out on diagrams